vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/loading_meshes.md

 In GLTF, the axis are meant to be for opengl, which has the Y up.
 Vulkan has Y down, so its flipped.
 We have 2 possibilities here.
 One would be to use negative viewport height, which is supported and will flip the entire rendering, this would make it closer to directx.
 On the other side, we can apply a flip that changes the objects as part of our projection matrix.
 We will be doing that.

 From the render code, lets give it a better matrix for rendering.

 ^code matview chapter-3/vk_engine.cpp

+Add the `#include <glm/gtx/transform.hpp>` to the top of vk_engine.cpp so we have access to those transform functions.

 First we calculate the view matrix, which is from the camera. a translation matrix that moves backwards will be fine for now.